The PAU survey: Estimating galaxy photometry with deep learning: Conclusions and discussion

 \textsc{Lumos} consists on a CNN followed by a MDN (Fig. \ref{fig:lumos}).
 While most photometry algorithms provide a flux value and an associated uncertainty, \textsc{Lumos} outputs the flux probability distribution as a linear combination of five Gaussian distributions.
 Even if many science applications require photometry point estimates, having the PDF enables the generation of a co-added flux PDF (\S\ref{sec:pausresults:coadds}).
 The co-added flux PDF keeps valuable information about the individual flux exposure distributions that would be missed by combining point-like estimates.
 While using the full PDF would require reworking of the pipelines using the photometry as an input, this can also be part of an end-to-end photometry machine learning pipeline that goes from images to photo-z estimates.
 The network could benefit from all the information available in the full PDF to provide more precise photo-z estimates.\\

-On PAUS observations, \textsc{Lumos} provides fluxes that differ less than 1\% to the baseline aperture photometry measurements (see Fig \ref{fig:ratios}).
+On PAUS observations, \textsc{Lumos} provides fluxes that differ less than 1\% from the baseline aperture photometry measurements (see Fig \ref{fig:ratios}).
 Concerning uncertainties, our photometry errors are 40\% lower than with aperture photometry.
 This translates into between 1.5 and 3 times higher SNR in \textsc{Lumos} than in \textsc{MEMBA}, with the largest improvement at the faint end (Fig. \ref{fig:SNR}).
 We have run the \textsc{BCNz2} and \textsc{Deepz} codes with \textsc{Lumos} photometry, resulting in a reduction of the photo-z scatter with both (Fig \ref{fig:photozs}).
-With \textsc{BCNz2}, there is a slight degradation for galaxies with $z_{\rm s} > 0.8$ related to outliers.
-This trend is not found with \textsc{Deepz}, suggesting a problem with template fitting.
-The improvement in estimating redshift using \textsc{Lumos} photometry is greater with \textsc{Deepz} rather than with \textsc{BCNz2}, with an overall scatter reduction of 10\% on the full catalogue and 13\% for galaxies with $i_{\rm AB} >22$.
-The outlier rate is also significantly reduced by 20\%.
-Appendix \ref{App:bcnzflagship} shows that the photo-z improvement is limited by the photometric calibration and outliers in the sample.
+The photo-z improvement using \textsc{Lumos} photometry is greater with \textsc{Deepz} rather than with \textsc{BCNz2}, with an overall scatter reduction of 10\% on the full catalogue and 13\% for galaxies with $i_{\rm AB} >22$ and an outlier rate reduction of $\approx$ 20\%.
+Nevertheless, Appendix \ref{App:bcnzflagship} shows that the photo-z improvement is limited by the photometric calibration and outliers in the sample.
 These outliers can have different natures as e.g. the \textsc{Lumos} photometry itself or problems in the reduced PAUCam images. \\

 \textsc{Lumos} obtains the largest improvement at fainter galaxies, showing less degradation than aperture photometry.
 Future imaging surveys like {\it Euclid} or Rubin will observe much deeper galaxies with very low SNR, where \textsc{Lumos} could be a very helpful tool to improve the photometry.
 Furthermore, \textsc{Lumos} has been shown to be robust for blended sources, which could be also beneficial for future deeper surveys where the number of blended galaxies will significantly increase.\\